MinimSecure/unum-sdk/README.md

 ### ...router manufacturer and want to port the agent to my device.

-First, you should familiraize yourself with the requirements for the agent and the information you'll need to know to begin integrating the agent with your platform.
+First, you should familiarize yourself with the requirements for the agent and the information you'll need to know to begin integrating the agent with your platform.
 You can review the following documents to understand the detailed requirements.

 [System and Hardware Requirements][18]
 [Integrator Information Checklist][17]